 As for the solution offered, Apple team had two options prepared for us:

 - We could revise our app and incorporate significant account-specific functionality from Facebook.

 - Or, we could implement your own authentication mechanism in the app.

 The first option of “significant account-specific functionality from Facebook” could work once you know what exactly is this particular functionality.
-Which is why we examined our app, and explained to Apple support team that “Our App implements Facebook authentication and grabs the user's first name and profile picture only, and then displays them at the user's discretion (when the user performs a certain function).”
+Which is why we examined our app, and explained to the Apple support team that “Our App implements Facebook authentication and grabs the user's first name and profile picture only, and then displays them at the user's discretion (when the user performs a certain function).”
 This was stated to Apple, and yet this was not enough to meet the requirements of app store approval process.
-As things turned out to be, only friends lists, social graphs, and game scores, once they are included into your application’s features, could mean a significant account-specific functionality.
+As things turned out to be, only friends lists, social graphs, and game scores, once they are included in your application’s features, could mean a significant account-specific functionality.
 Stackoverflow has shed some light on this question.
 Unfortunately, this was hardly an option for our product.

-Which is why we chose the second option of adding our own authentication mechanism into the app.
+Which is why we chose the second option of adding our own authentication mechanism to the app.
 Below you can see an example of the letter our product manager Ivan sent to Apple Support Team: